782618297/io_scene_scs/Animation-System.md

 ### Custom Export Path

-First property of animations panel that you can set is custom export path which you shall use if you would like to store your animation files somewhere else than rest of the exported files.
+Custom export path should be used to store your animation files somewhere else than the rest of the files when exporting SCS Game Object.

 This path may be useful when you are creating sequence of animations for walkers, as all of your walkers can use the same skeleton and animations and thus you may export them in different directory.

-If custom path remains disabled all of the SCS Animations will be exported beside the rest of the exported files.
+If custom path remains disabled, all of the SCS Animations will be exported beside the rest of the files.

 ### SCS Animations List

-Next you will find SCS Animations list where all animations used on current SCS Game Object are listed.
+SCS Animations list contains all animations used on current SCS Game Object.
 For creation or deletion of SCS Animations use [[+]] and [[-]] buttons on the side of the animations list.
-Furthermore animations can be imported with [[importbutton]]  button, which will place you into file browser to select SCS Animation for importing.
+Furthermore, animations can be imported with [[importbutton]]  button, which will place you into the file browser to select SCS Animation for importing.

 Each SCS Animation entry features:
 * name of SCS Animation which will be also used as the name of exported animation file (PIA),
-* export operator [[exportbutton]] for exporting only animation used in that line,
+* export operator [[exportbutton]] for direct export of animation used in that line via file browser,
-* export inclusion property, which will decline export of animation used in that line when it's unticked and you are exporting whole SCS Game Object.
+* export inclusion property will exclude animation used in that line from exporting, if it's unchecked and you are exporting whole SCS Game Object.

 ### Active Animation Settings

-This panel area is actual place where you link Blender action (animation) to currently selected SCS Animation in list and set various properties for it.
+This panel area is place where you link Blender action (animation) and set various properties to currently selected SCS Animation in list.

 Properties of SCS Animation:
 * **Start** - frame in action which will be used as a start of SCS Animation,